HimanshuSharma-IITKGP/SAC-Frontend/README.md

 ## CreateOffer Route

-It renders the form to create new offer and then stores it to firebase and updates the home page offers also .
+It renders the form to create new offer and then stores it to firebase and updates the home page offers also.
+When the offerCreation form is submitted it sends a *put* request to firebase.
+And when the page loads for the first time it makes a *get* request to firebase but not any *put* request on the first time because it will overwrite the existing data.

-I have hard coded some offers in the *offers-slice.js* file  so that even if there is an error in fetching the database from firebase it will still show those offers.
+But I have hard coded some offers in the *offers-slice.js* file as a fallback because sometimes the *put* request was being made even in the first render(overwriting the existing data) before the *get* request.

 ## Some features of this app